 If you’re looking for the best free agile project management tool for software development teams, look no further.
 One of the things that sets Tracker apart is that we try and do good by as many people as possible.
 If your budget is constrained, we have several flexible options for you to consider.

-Tracker is free for teams of up to three.
+Tracker is free for teams of up to five.
 It’s that simple.

 Even if you have a ragtag team of 20 tire-kickers who wanted to access your project, there is still a way to keep Tracker free—make them view-only members.
 It’s all true!
 While viewers are read-only members and can’t make any changes or follow stories, you can have as many viewers as you like, without it counting against your plan limits.